bragma/pm2-logrotate-imp/README.md

 There are several values you can change in this module:

 - "interval_unit": A unit of time in the [formats supported by Moment.js](http://momentjs.com/docs/#/manipulating/add/).
 Default is 'd' (days).
 - "interval": An amount of time expressed in "interval_unit" units ather which files will be rotated.
-Default is 1.
+Default is 7.
 - "max_size": A maximum file size that will cause forced rotation of the files.
 Default is "10M".
 - "retain": Number of rotated files to retain, or 'none' to never delete files.
 Defaults to 'none'.
 - "date_mode": Date mode used in rotated file names.
 Valid values are 'utc' for UTC time or 'system' for local system time.
 Defaults to 'system'.
 - "date_format": A string in the [formats supported by Moment.js](http://momentjs.com/docs/#/displaying/format/).
 Default is 'YYYY-MM-DD_HH-mm-ss'
-- "rotation_mode": "copytruncate" or "reload".
+- "rotation_mode": Changes the way log files are rotated, "copytruncate" or "reload". "copytruncate" creates a new file and copies content from the original log file.
+Once completed, the original log file is truncated. "reload" renames the original log file, then asks pm2 to restart logging.
+Since this does not involve copying data, it is faster.
+Default is "reload".

 After having installed the module: